dufferzafar/cyril/Readme.md

 The code design was taken from `youtube-dl` - each lyrics site lives in a separate file in `cyril/providers/`.
 There's also some tests that would ensure that each site is being scraped correctly.

-I started writing this script on a weekend when I had lots of other important stuff to do - preparing for job interviews, completing a college project, finishing an online course and god knows what else.
+I started writing this script on a weekend in August 2015 when I had lots of other important stuff to do - preparing for job interviews, completing a college project, finishing an online course and god knows what else.

 This stupid lyrics scraping script was my escape.